Jailbreak Attack Initializations as Extractors of Compliance Directions: Discussion

 \section{Discussion}

 This work suggests $CRI$, an initialization framework for gradient-based jailbreak attacks.
 Our findings suggest that given attacks optimize prompts' distributions by gradually shifting them along single compliance directions.
 We then define the $LFS$ metric to indicate progress along this direction and corresponding proximity to the compliance subspace.
 This metric both guides the optimization of the $CRI$ set and provides our initialization selection criterion.
 Our results indicate that this approach produces and utilizes effective initializations, which enhance attacks' $ASR$ and reduce their computational overhead.
-For example, with the $GCG$ attack on \emph{Llama-2}, $25\text{-}CRI$ achieves $100\%$ $ASR$ with an $MSS$ of $2$, while randomly selected initializations from the same initialization set only achieve $78\%$ $ASR$ with an $122$ $MSS$, emphasizing the strength of $CRI$'s selection criterion.
+For example, with the $GCG$ attack on \emph{Llama-2}, $25\text{-}CRI$ achieves $100\%$ $ASR$ with an $MSS$ of $2$, while randomly selected initializations from the same set only achieves $78\%$ $ASR$ with an $122$ $MSS$.
 The uninformative initializations then achieve $50\%$ $ASR$ with an $MSS$ of $185$.

 Previous approaches that utilized self-transfer-based initializations presented significant attack enhancements; however, they rely on arbitrary initializations.
 Conversely, $CRI$ extends this approach to an automated process by considering multiple initializations, thereby addressing a range of diverse scenarios.
 Our selection metric then matches a corresponding initialization to each scenario.